emard/esp32blesynscan/micropython/README.md

 Works on ESP32, ESP32S3, ESP32C3.

-When BLE receives request from synscan, it sends it over UART and waits timeout of
-10ms for UART response.
+When BLE receives request from synscan, it sends it over UART and waits some timeout 30 ms or 200 ms for UART response.
 Received response is sent back to synscan.

 UART should send someting to motor hardware